RobinOShiaa/bounceInsights-Country-data/README.md

 The user can input a country, filtering the results by name and clicking a country name or scrolling and clicking a country name.
 In either instance another fetch request is sent to the server with the country name as a req parameter.
 The server parses this country name and sends it as a req parameter to the API

 To retrieve all individual country statistics, the data alongside the same check value is sent back to the user.
-Displaying the same popup and  This data is passed as props to our components and rendering them to display the flag, Information about the country like , language, population , capital , name, officialName etc

-And an iframe of the of the location of the capital on google maps
+Displaying the same popup and  This data is passed as props to our components and rendering them to display the flag, Information about the country like , language, population , capital , name, officialName etc and an iframe of the of the location of the capital on google maps